What are learning journeys?

 - Career Planning

-- improve personal chances on the labour market
+- improve personal chances on the labor market

 Strategic personnel development

-- Building the right mix of competencies, strategic human resources development
+- Building the right mix of competencies, strategic personnel development

 - Securing the implementation of the strategy